ManthanUgemuge/Glassmorphism-Scientific-Calculator/README.md

 # Scientific Calculator Glass Morphism
-A Simple Scientific Calculator Glass Morphism using Html, CSS, JavaScript
+A Simple Scientific Calculator Glass Morphism using Html, CSS & JavaScript

 ## About The Project